polycyber/infra/README_EN.md

 ### For the CTFd installation script

-- **Operating System**: Tested and verified on Ubuntu Server 24 and Ubuntu Server 25
+- **Operating System**: Tested and verified on:
+  - Ubuntu Server 24
+  - Ubuntu Server 25
+  - Debian 12
 - **Privileges**: The script must be executed as root (automatically uses sudo if necessary)

 ### For the challenge management tool